LAST UPDATED: April 12, 2021

 Electric pressure washers need to be connected to a power generator or an electric outlet to work.
 They are suitable for light-, medium-, and heavy-duty work.

 Sun Joe is a brand of outdoor tools marketed under Snow Joe + Sun Joe.
 The company name was coined from its business mantra that it makes the best-looking outdoor tools whether the sun is shining or the snow is falling.
-The company was founded in 2004 and currently operates a 271,000 square foot distribution center in Mahwah, New Jersey.
+The company was founded in 2004 and currently operates a 271,000 square foot distribution center in Mahwah, N.J.
 It sells the Sun Joe SPX3000, which is one of the best power washers for cars.

 Greenworks is a global manufacturer of battery-powered tools suitable for the DIY user.
 The company uses best-in-class technology to provide reliable products that meet the performance needs of the consumer.
 It started its business in Seattle, Washington but later relocated to Sweden to meet the demands of its European, Middle East, and Asian markets.
 A popular Greenworks power tool is the Greenworks 1500 PSI.